Sigill/instrmt/README.md

 - _itt_: [Intel ITT API](https://software.intel.com/content/www/us/en/develop/articles/intel-itt-api-open-source.html), for VTune or [Intel SEAPI](https://github.com/intel/IntelSEAPI).
 - _tracy_: [Tracy profiler](https://github.com/wolfpld/tracy).

+## API

+All of Instrmt C++ API is defined by macros in `instrmt/instrmt.hxx`.

-## Region markup
+### Region markup

-The following macros (defined in `instrmt/instrmt.hxx`) let you markup the start and end of a block of code to instrument.

-Regions are similar to Intel's *Tasks* or Tracy's *Zones*.
+A region define the start and end of a block of code (regions are similar to Intel's *Tasks* or Tracy's *Zones*).

-The following macros use RAII to bind end of of a region to the scope of the underlying variables.
+The following macros use RAII to bind the end of a region to the scope of the underlying variables.

 - `INSTRMT_FUNCTION()`: instrument the current scope, using the name of the function.